-Our Youth Program aims offers free screenings for students and teachers and aims to educate and inspire Bay Area youth to become active participants in protecting our planet and to encourage youth interest and involvement in documentary filmmaking.
+SFGFF’s Youth Program showcases the work of local students and offers free screenings for students and teachers.
+The program aims to educate and inspire Bay Area youth to become active participants in protecting our planet and to encourage youth interest and involvement in documentary filmmaking.

 2013 Festival Youth Program